truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Zero Device Numbers" field has been moved from :menuselection:`Services --> AFP to Sharing --> Apple (AFP) Share --> Add Apple (AFP) Share`.

+* The "Security" selection fields have been added to :menuselection:`Sharing --> Unix (NFS) Shares --> Add Unix (NFS) Share`.

-* The "Obey pam restrictions" checkbox and the "Idmap Range Low" and "Idmap Range High" fields have been added to :menuselection:`Services --> CIFS`.
+* The "Domain logons" and "Obey pam restrictions" checkboxes and the "Idmap Range Low" and "Idmap Range High" fields have been added to
+  :menuselection:`Services --> CIFS`.

 * :menuselection:`Services --> Directory Services` has been renamed to :menuselection:`Services --> Domain Controller`.